-Reflecting on the story, Evans tries an 0 level, one can’t help accept that it was Evans who had the last laugh!
+Reflecting on the story, Evans tries an 0 level, one can’t help accepting that it was Evans who had the last laugh!
 He had pitched himself against the whole prison establishment and emerged the victor!
 Everyone, Jackson, the senior prison officer, his subordinate, Stephens, the Governor of H.M.
 Prison, Oxford, of them were fooled by this clever and witty prison inmate!

 It goes without saying that Evans preys on human weaknesses, emotions, and perceptions to make good his escape from the prison.
 The way he does it can only leave the reader chuckling!
 Evans depends on the impact that the sight of blood on his head would have on Stephens - the less experienced of the two prison guards assigned to him.
 Evans is a clever person who understands how perceptions and emotions can be exploited in order to sway rational judgment.
 Like a big fool, Stephens lets shock, bewilderment, and irrationality cloud his rational judgment and jumps to the conclusion that it is McLeary who is is bleeding and not Evans under the guise of McLeary!
 Yes, Evans does play with human perceptions, especially by getting under the skin of people and working on their minds, playing mind games, fretting and chewing away at rationality so that he gets them to look at the wrong picture rather than the obvious.
 The sight of blood and the matted hair on the head is so dramatic that it draws the viewer's attention away from what is obvious.
 The first thing that the observer would think is, Oh, goodness, that is a head injury, it must be McLeary, after all why would McLeary attack Evans?